comboshreddies/tmux_k8s/README.md

 Dictionary called sequences from sequences.py is imported in tmux_k8s, and it is used as source of all available scripts, sequences within tmux_k8s.
 There are few simple rules:
-* if first item in a list of sequences begins with a COMMENT_TAG, it is used as a help displayed in tmux_k8s list of commands
+* if first item in a list of sequences begins with a COMMENT_TAG, it is used as a help displayed in tmux_k8s list command
-* you can use as many comments you like, comments will be displayed while executing selected sequence
+* you can use as many comments as you like, comments will be displayed while executing selected sequence
-* within sequence you can use braces to fetch any variable that is available to execute_fsm function - a function in tmux_k8s that executes each step of selected sequence on each selected pod
+* within sequence you can use braces to fetch any variable or function that is available to execute_fsm function - a function in tmux_k8s that executes each step of selected sequence on each selected pod.
 * as a final step you can use few predefined contants defined in seq_constants:
   * NO_RETURN instructs main sequence execution that last function should not return value, so sequence should be considered complete, otherwise execution will wait for prompt, ie return from shell executed command
   * DO_ATTACH as a last function step instructs tmux_k8s that after all sequences are complete, tmux_k8s should attach you to tmux session